HydroshieldMKII/Sinatra-SSM/README.md

 - Description: Retrieves the user object from the users file based on the session key.
 STRICT must be set to true.
 - Returns: The user object corresponding to the `SESSION_KEY`.

-### `addUsers!(username, password)`
+### `add_user!(user_data)`
 - Description: Add a user to the users file.
+Will encrypt the password using the SHA_KEY.
 - Parameters:
-  - `username`: The username of the user to add.
-  - `password`: The password of the user to add.
+    - `user`: A hash containing the user data.
+At least the `username` and `password` keys are required
-- Returns: `true` if the user was successfully added, otherwise throw an error if couldnt read the file.
+- Returns: `true` if the user was successfully added, otherwise throw an error if couldnt read the file or user already exist.

 ## Common Errors